-Since this medicine is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.
+Since Depo-Testosterone is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

-What should I avoid while receiving Depo-Testosterone (testosterone injection)?
+What should I avoid while receiving Depo-Testosterone?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

-Depo-Testosterone (testosterone injection) side effects
+Depo-Testosterone side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Depo-Testosterone may cause serious side effects.
 Call your doctor at once if you have:

 swelling in your ankles or feet, rapid weight gain;